 Lodges in Custer State Park

-Custer State Park offers four distinct historic lodges, like State Game Lodge, where presidents Coolidge and Eisenhower stayed.
-Built in 1920, State Game Lodge was the Summer White House for Coolidge.
-The State Game Lodge Restaurant offers local game and fish in the dining room that once hosted state dinners.
+Custer State Park offers four distinct historic lodges, like the State Game Lodge, where Presidents Coolidge and Eisenhower stayed.
+Built in 1920, the State Game Lodge was Coolidge’s Summer White House.
+The Restaurant offers local game and fish in the dining room that once hosted state dinners.

 Find lodges across Custer State Park, like Blue Bell Lodge, where many of the activities originate.
 Or the lake lodges, find lodges at Sylvan Lake or Legion Lake along with Creekside Lodge.
 And each lodge offers dining for guests.